-27. Kids Programs
+26. Kids Programs

 Many Disney Resort hotels offer special kids programs.
 These free recreational programs offer activities ranging from pool games to arts and crafts.
 These activities keep children engaged and entertained after their exciting day at the park.
 Boredom is seldom a problem at Walt Disney World!

-28. Art Class
+27. Art Class

-29. Electrical Water Pageant
+28. Electrical Water Pageant

 Head to the docks and beaches of Disney’s Magic Kingdom resort hotels to watch the Electric Water Pageant.
-The free show takes place every evening/night on Seven Seas Lagoon and Bay Lake, and features 14 floats lit-up to depict sea creatures.
+The free show takes place every evening/night on Seven Seas Lagoon and Bay Lake and features 14 floats lit up to depict sea creatures.

 Head to the backside of Wilderness Lodge to see a miniature version of Old Faithful.
-The geyser is open to the public, free to view, and spouts on the hour (between 7am – 10pm).
+The geyser is open to the public, free to view, and spouts on the hour (between 7 am – 10 pm).

-32. Animals Viewing
+31. Animals Viewing

-33. Butterfly Gardens
+32. Butterfly Gardens

 The butterfly gardens at Fort Wilderness and the Contemporary Resort are open to the public and free of charge.
 Call the Gardening Hotline at (407) 938-3900 for more information.

-34. Ghirardelli Chocolate
+33. Ghirardelli Chocolate

+We would be remiss if we didn’t include chocolate on our “Free Things to do at Disney World” list.
 Ghirardelli Chocolate Shop in Disney Springs offers free squares of chocolate to all guests as they enter the store.
 Each guest receives one square per visit, so we recommend visiting the store as much as possible!

-35. Birthday Treats
+34. Birthday Treats

 Sign up for “Starbucks Rewards” to receive a free birthday drink (Starbucks – Disney Springs), “Earl of Sandwich’s Loyalty Club” to receive a free birthday sandwich (Earl of Sandwich – Disney Springs), “Sprinkles Perks” to get a free birthday cupcake (Sprinkles Cupcakes and Ice Cream – Disney Springs), and “Shula’s E-Club” to receive a free birthday entrée with the purchase of another entrée (Shula’s – Dolphin Resort).

-36. Disney Wilderness Preserve
+35. Disney Wilderness Preserve

-At the headwaters of the Everglades, about 20 miles south of Orlando, The Nature Conservancy’s Disney Wilderness Preserve offers a perfect side-trip for nature lovers.
-Visitorscan hike the 2.5-mile nature trail and view plants and animals in their native habitat.
+At the headwaters of the Everglades, about 20 miles south of Orlando, The Nature Conservancy’s Disney Wilderness Preserve offers a perfect side trip for nature lovers.
+Visitors can hike the 2.5-mile nature trail and view plants and animals in their native habitat.

 Originally developed by the Disney Development Company in the early 1990s, Celebration is an interesting planned community located about 10 miles outside of Disney World.
 So, like Disney Wilderness Preserve, you must have access to a car to see this great little town, but we think it’s worth the trip.